zolakk/openhab2-addons-ring/README.md

-## Note: Due to the Coronavirus pandemic, development of this binding has been put on hold for the forseeable future.
+## Note: Development of this binding has been put on hold for the forseeable future.
 Pull requests are welcomed, however.

 # <bindingName> Ring